MDF vs Particle Board: Which One Should You Choose?

 • While the wood waste makes it eco-friendly, it is also made with resin that is harmful to the environment.

-What is Melamine Particle Board?
+What is a Melamine Particle Board?

 Melamine particle board is made by applying several layers of melamine and paper imprinted with a specific pattern or color.